 What's your name?

 We tested homepages, category pages, checkout flows (mobile and desktop).
 If it had visitors, we tested it.

 But, as time went by, a pattern started to emerge.

 Sure, a few of the locations mentioned above (homepage, checkout, etc.) occasionally produced good results but there was only one page that was predictably good at driving results: the product page.

 When the realization first hit I didn’t want to accept it.
 I didn’t want to niche down.
-I didn’t want to paint myself into the corner.
+I didn’t want to paint myself into a corner.
 So we kept this product page focus to ourselves.